 St. Elias Lake is a short hike with great rewards.
 There is a campground at the lake, which is nestled between tall mountains.
 This trail is great for beginner backcountry camping because it is a short trail to a campground with amenities.
 It is also great to do with kids.

 View Fullscreen Map

-From Haines Junction, drive towards Haines, Alaska for about 60 km.
-There is a pull-out on the right-hand side of the road and a sign will indicate the St. Elias Trail.
+From Haines Junction, drive towards Haines, Alaska on the Haines Highway for about 60 km.
+There is a pullout on the right-hand side of the road and a sign will indicate the St. Elias Trail.

 The trailhead is right off from the highway pullout.
 The trail has a few ups and downs, but becomes relatively flat near the lake.
 All in all, it's an easy trail, and easy to follow.

 The trail meanders through the trees for a couple of kilometers and then opens up with views of two surrounding peaks.
-The trail remains out of the trees all the way to the lake.
+The trail remains out of the trees for the rest of the way to the lake.

-The lake has campsites, a food cache, and an outhouse.
+The lake has designed tent sites, a food cache, a fire-pit, and an outhouse.
 There is a great view of the surrounding peaks from the lake.

 The trail is often tracked for x-country skiing in the winter.
 Snowshoeing is also a great option.
 Once you get to the lake, if it is frozen you can continue right to the opposite end of the lake.Note: Overnight trips in Kluane National Park and Reserve require registration and approved bear resistant food canisters.
 Please visit the Park's website for details.